 Cafs advertises our student placement opportunities on our website.

-• Our program leaders select students for interview.
-Interviews are designed to get to know each other and to assess the match, for both the student and for Cafs and the particular program.
+- Our program leaders select students for an interview.
+Interviews are designed to get to know each other and to assess the match, for the student and for Cafs and the particular program.

-• All students are required to have a Working with Children Check, National Police Check, COVID vaccination certificate and to answer some specific child safety questions.
+- All students are required to have a Working with Children Check, a National Police Check, and they will be required to answer some specific child safety questions.
 Depending on the placement team, students may also be subject to a Victorian Carer Registration check.